The alternative to steroid injections and surgery

-Radial Shockwave Therapy is a revolutionary new treatment which uses a series of high frequency shockwaves which initiates an inflammation-like condition in the tissue that is being treated.
-The body responds by increasing the blood circulation and metabolism in the impact area which in turn accelerates the body's own healing processes.
+Radial Shockwave Therapy is a revolutionary new treatment which uses a series of high frequency shockwaves (acoustic wave therapy) which initiates an inflammation-like condition in the tissue that is being treated.
+The body responds by increasing the blood circulation and metabolism in the impacted area which in turn accelerates the body's own healing processes.
 The shockwaves break down injured tissue and calcifications.

 What are Achilles tendinopathy and plantar fasciitis?